A Hat Full of Sky: Plot summary

 Upon arrival at the cottage, the hiver kills one of Miss Level's bodies.
-Rob Anybody who is one of the Nac Mac Feegle (which are pictsies that are very loyal to Tiffany after she previously helped them) goes into Tiffany's mind along with some of his friends to try to fight the hiver out of her mind.
+Rob Anybody, who is one of the Nac Mac Feegle (pictsies that are very loyal to Tiffany after she previously helped them), goes into Tiffany's mind along with some of his friends to try to fight the hiver out of her mind.
 They decide that smells from her past will bring forth the actual Tiffany and she will be able to break free.
 With the help of the Nac Mac Feegle, Tiffany fights the hiver out of her mind, but she is still left with the memories of previous victims of the hiver.
 Mr. Weavall discovers that Tiffany stole his money, but the Feegles put gold in place of the copper he had saved up.
 Tiffany decides that the hiver must be dealt with so she proceeds to pursue it in the mountains.
 Mistress Weatherwax accompanies her although Tiffany is begrudging.
 They camp in the mountains and Mistress Weatherwax borrows an owl's mind to observe the hiver as it lurks close by.
 Mistress Weatherwax tells Tiffany to call her Granny Weatherwax.

 In the morning Tiffany and Mistress Weatherwax head off to the witch trials, an annual event where witches show what they have learned.
 Upon arrival, Tiffany senses the hiver moving in on her and turns to Granny Weatherwax only to find that she is not there.
 Panicking, she runs until she finds Granny Weatherwax who tells her it is time to face the hiver alone.
 Tiffany welcomes the hiver to her mind, and discovers that the hiver does not understand humans, it just wants to seek shelter from the world because it senses everything.
 Tiffany names the hiver Arthur and teaches it how to die which is its ultimate goal.
 She shows it the way across the desert to death.
 As she turns to exit the world of death, she finds that the door she entered has disappeared.
 Turning back around, Death confronts her but she is rescued by Granny Weatherwax.